harleydutton/tabula-rasa/meta/rejected/Crit success and fail.md

 not sure what to do about crit successes.
 The current system is that one success is a partial success and two is a perfect success. perhaps three could be a crit success? perhaps multiple 6's or wildly higher than necessary MOS could be crits.

-[[The Event Die]] is a version of a crit system that is independent of the player's roll
+[[The Event Die]] is a version of a crit system that is independent of the player's roll.
+Furthermore the VTM style botch is one that players often don't understand fully and I don't really want any MOS above two to be interpreted at all.
+Rejected.